Josh Blaylock

 Josh Blaylock (born March 29, 1990) is an American actor and professional photographer.
 Blaylock is best known for his role as BrianD in the web series Video Game High School from 2012 to 2014.
 He has also appeared in The Bernie Mac Show, No Country for Old Men, and Warehouse 13.
 Blaylock is also the voice actor of Jack Marston, son of John Marston, in the 2010 video game Red Dead Redemption.

 Personal life

 Blaylock grew up in Lucas, Texas, before moving to Los Angeles, California, in 2008 to pursue acting.
 In addition to acting, Blaylock is a photographer.
 During the production of Video Game High School he was featured in an issue of Allen Image, a community magazine for Collin County, Texas.

+In November 2012, Blaylock married VGHS co-star Johanna Braddy; the two met when they were both auditioning for their roles.
+After two years of marriage, the couple divorced sometime between late 2014 to early 2015.

-In February 2019, Blaylock announced the birth of his son on Instagram.
-He announced the birth of his second son on Instagram in March 2021.
+Blaylock married Caitlin Blaylock in 2017.
+In February 2019, Blaylock announced the birth of their son on Instagram, followed by a second son in March 2021.